 It is possible to complete your field training at a location that is not affiliated with UB; however, only after consultation with and approval from your faculty advisor.
 All field training guidelines, procedures and paperwork still apply to a non-affiliated site.
 You would also need to remain in close contact with your faculty advisor throughout the experience.

 You may complete your field training experience through the Office of Global Health Initiatives.
 The mission of the Office of Global Health Initiatives is to identify, engage in and advance innovative and sustainable solutions to significant global health problems.

 You may complete your field training at your current place of employment, although the experience must extend beyond your regular work duties and provide an opportunity to apply the skills and knowledge gained in the academic portion of the MPH program.

-A student who completes field training over two semesters, even if it’s with the same organization, must complete and submit all required forms each semester (Forms 1 thru 4, timesheet logs, and a field training report).
+A student who completes field training over two semesters, even if it’s with the same organization, must complete and submit all required forms each semester (Forms 1 through 3 and a field training PowerPoint slide set).

 Based on meetings with you, your site mentor, and field training documentation, including evaluations, your faculty advisor will assign a grade of satisfactory (S), or unsatisfactory (U).

 If you register for field training credit and are unable to begin or complete the training, your faculty advisor may assign an interim incomplete grade (I/U).
 Your faculty advisor will provide you with guidance on how to complete field training in a subsequent semester or time period.